jbrussell/academic-kickstart/content/eilive2020/part2a_sonification.md

 # Listening to Sine Waves

 Now, we will listen to some of the waves we just made.
 The following figure shows on top 3 different sine waves, each 2 seconds of length and connected end-to-end.
 The first one has a frequency of 200 Hz, the second a frequency of 210 Hz, and the third is the sum of the two.
 In this one you will hear a clear beating sound.
 Clicking the tab at the top left will show an example for 200 Hz + 300 Hz.
-These frequencies are far enough apart
+These frequencies are far enough apart that two distinct tones can be heard.

 The bottom panel is a **spectrogram** that shows the power produced by different frequencies over time.
 The brighter colors (less negative numbers) represent more power.
 The numbers are negative because we have taken the $\log_{10}$ to get values in terms of decibels.